Don Junior And Jan Yellen - The Dynamic Duo?

 More importantly, the Atlanta Fed Business Inflation Expectations Index is due today.
 In June, the index showed inflation expectations at 2.0% for the year ahead.
 Changes to this measure should impact stocks, with an increase working against us.
 I expect we will see increases to the index in the future, but this month may still be too early.

-Oil prices are on the rise post the American Petroleum Institute (NYSEMKT:API) data reported yesterday.
+Oil prices are on the rise post the American Petroleum Institute [API] data reported yesterday.
 The API reported a draw of 8.1 million barrels of oil for the week ending July 7.
 The EIA data is set for release this morning, so stay tuned.

-Wednesday's earnings highlights is not all too exciting and includes Bank of South Carolina (Nasdaq: BKSC), ClubCorp (Nasdaq: MYCC), Community Bancorp (OTC: OTCQX:CMTV), Fastenal (Nasdaq: FAST), Jewett-Cameron Trading Co.
-(Nasdaq: JCTCF), MSC Industrial Direct (NYSE: MSM), Omnicom Group (NYSE: OMC), Peregrine Pharmaceuticals (Nasdaq: PPHM), Simulations Plus (Nasdaq: SLP) and United Security Bancshares (Nasdaq: UBFO).
+Wednesday's earnings highlights are not all too exciting and includes Bank of South Carolina (Nasdaq: BKSC), ClubCorp (MYCC), Community Bancorp (OTCQX:CMTV), Fastenal (FAST), Jewett-Cameron Trading Co.
+(JCTCF), MSC Industrial Direct (MSM), Omnicom Group (OMC), Peregrine Pharmaceuticals (PPHM), Simulations Plus (SLP) and United Security Bancshares (UBFO).

 Wednesday sure feels like a risk-off definite from here, but if we get through it unscaved, stocks could rally on relief.
 For more of my regular work on the markets, readers are welcome to follow the column here at Seeking Alpha.